 At least two Additional Members

 - Degree granting programs can require either a four- or five-member Qualifying Examination Committee.
-Whichever option they choose must apply to all students in the degree program and be on record in the Graduate Division, and be published in a student handbook and/or on a departmental website.
+Whichever option is chosen, it must apply to all students in the degree program, be on record in the Graduate Division, and be published in a student handbook and/or on a departmental website.

 - One Additional Member beyond the number required by the degree granting program may be added.

-- There cannot be Co-Chairs for the Qualifying Exam.
+- There cannot be two Co-Chairs for the Qualifying Examination.

 - It is the collective responsibility of the Qualifying Examination Committee to ensure that the student’s mastery of the subject matter is broad and comprehensive.

-- If a student is reexamined, the committee for the second examination must be the same as for the first exam.
+- If a student is reexamined, the committee for the second examination must be the same as for the first examination.

 Chair or Co-Chairs